migtools/mig-operator/README.md

 ## Resources Migrated By Konveyor Operator

-Please refer [Resources Migrated By Konveyor Operator](./docs/resources_migrated.md) in order to gain insights regarding what kind of objects/resources get migrated by the Konveyor Operator.
+Please refer to [Resources Migrated By Konveyor Operator](./docs/resources_migrated.md) in order to gain insights regarding what kind of objects/resources get migrated by the Konveyor Operator.